Lauren’s High Street Knock-Off Burda Jacket

 This thought process usually leaves me with a lot of plans, but not always a lot in my wardrobe…

 Recently I went for dinner with a friend who is probably one of the most stylish people I know.
 She has gorgeous and glamourous clothes, and isn’t the type of person who has to save her favourite pieces ‘for best’.
-She turned up in a full-length kimono, with fur cuffs, basically the kind of thing I can image a princess wearing to lounge casually around her home.
+She turned up in a full-length jacket, with fur cuffs, basically the kind of thing I can image a princess wearing to lounge casually around her home.

 The version my friend was wearing was a Zara purchase, and after looking at it and raving about it for pretty much the entire night, I knew I had to have one too.
 (She luckily doesn’t mind me copying her occasionally!)

 After having a scroll through the Minerva website, I came across New Look 6476, which came with a few different options.
 (Including a view which involves a fake fur body section!)
-One option is a collarless maxi kimono, with long sleeves, which seemed almost ideal, and would give me the basic shape to make what I wanted.
+One option is a collarless maxi, with long sleeves, which seemed almost ideal, and would give me the basic shape to make what I wanted.